ManyMath/monero-rust/README.md

 `npm test` remains the broader repo-style path and still runs the Rust test suite before signal E2E, so unrelated Rust regressions can still fail that path.

 ### Constraints
 The example app runs as a browser extension because Monero RPC nodes don't typically send CORS headers allowing arbitrary web origins.
 Running as an extension bypasses these restrictions, enabling direct communication with nodes for testing.
-This is one of monero-wasm's several web- or extension-based constraints:
+This is one of monero-rust's several web- or extension-based constraints:
 - CORS restrictions apply when making RPC calls to Monero nodes.
 - All network calls must go through the browser's `fetch` API.
 - Storage uses browser localStorage/IndexedDB via traits.